 Turn your brisket on to 225 degrees.
 Cook for about 4-5 hours.
 You can place the brisket fat-side down or fat side up.
 There are two schools of thought on this.
 Some think that having fat-side up results in a juicier brisket, but I think someone debunked this (no diff).
-Fat-side down may result in a better smoke ring on the lean side, depending on the configuration of your smoker.
 Aaron Franklin suggests fat side up.
-Lately I am more partial to fat side up as it results in better looking slices at the end.
+I am partial to fat-side down as I believe it results in a better smoke ring on the lean side.

 Step 4 – Foil Stage

 After 4-5 hours, you should pull the brisket and wrap it with a double layer of aluminum foil.
 Optionally you can add a cup or two of beef broth.
 The purpose of the foil stage is to ensure that you don’t oversmoke the brisket and it keeps the brisket moist.
 All the top experts do this.
 As an alternative to foil, you may want to use a disposable aluminum steamer pan (see section below).

 After foiling, you should then return it to the heat.
 You can do it in your smoker, but that seems like a waste of pellets to me, since all you need now is heat, not smoke.
 I like to put it in my oven in the kitchen.
 Keep the temp at 225 degrees and cook the brisket for another 3-5 hours until the brisket reaches ~195 degrees.
 Total cook time to this point is generally around 9-10 hours.
 Then how you finish depends on how much time you have: